Student-Focused Course Development Program

 The student-focused grant program is designed to hone primary practice skills prior to a student's graduation from veterinary school.
 Completion of these courses should empower the students, particularly during their first few years of private practice, to provide a spectrum of care, ranging from "gold standard" medicine to quality, low-cost interventions.

 To be eligible for funding, an applicant must:

 - Be a tenured or tenure-track faculty member at an accredited university; or

-- Have some experience in private practice.
+- Have vast medical knowledge and some experience in private practice.

 The Foundation will not claim any ownership rights to materials, but will ask to post a course syllabus on its website.

-Additionally, the proposed course must:
+Additionally, the proposed course must be: